CodeKokeshi/Conceal-File-in-Image/README.md

 # File Concealer & Decryptor App

-# This program serves two main functions:
-1. Concealing files within an image: Users can select a ZIP file, an image file, and an output directory.
-   The program will embed the ZIP file within the image file and save the result as a new image.
-2. Decrypting concealed files from an image: Users can select a concealed image file and an output directory.
-   The program will extract concealed ZIP data from the image and save it as a ZIP file in the output directory.

-# Features:
-- Users can select a ZIP file and an image file for concealment.
-- Users can select a concealed image file for decryption.
-- Users can specify output directories for both concealment and decryption.
-- Error messages are displayed if any issues occur during the concealment or decryption process.

-# How to Use:
-- Run the program, and a GUI window will appear.

-- Conceal Section:
-  1. Select a ZIP file using the "Browse" button.
-  2. Select an image file using the "Browse" button.
-  3. Select an output directory using the "Browse" button.
-  4. Click the "Conceal Files" button to embed the ZIP file within the image.
-  5. Success or error messages will be displayed.

-- Decrypt Section:
-  1. Select a concealed image file using the "Browse" button.
-  2. Select an output directory using the "Browse" button.
-  3. Click the "Decrypt Files" button to extract concealed ZIP data from the image.
-  4. Success or error messages will be displayed.

-# Note:
-- This program is designed for basic file concealment and decryption tasks.
-- Concealed files are embedded in PNG images.
-- Be cautious when using the concealment and decryption features, as data loss may occur.

-# - Written by CodeKokeshi - August 15, 2023
+### Hide and Retrieve Files

+This application offers two powerful functionalities:
+1. **Concealing Files within an Image**
+   Embed a ZIP file into a PNG image, creating a single, concealed file that’s indistinguishable from an ordinary image.
+2. **Decrypting Concealed Files**
+   Extract and recover hidden ZIP files from a concealed image, restoring your data effortlessly.

+---

+## 🚀 Features
+- **Concealment**: Hide your ZIP file inside a PNG image with just a few clicks.
+- **Decryption**: Recover hidden ZIP files from an image seamlessly.
+- **User-Friendly Interface**: Intuitive GUI for selecting files, directories, and executing actions.
+- **Error Handling**: Clear and informative messages for every step of the process.

+---

+## 🛠 How to Use

+### 🔒 Concealing Files
+1. Select your ZIP file by clicking **Browse**.
+2. Choose a PNG image to embed your ZIP file.
+3. Specify an output directory for the concealed image.
+4. Click **Conceal Files** to create your embedded image.
+5. Receive a success or error message upon completion.

+### 🔓 Decrypting Files
+1. Select the concealed image file by clicking **Browse**.
+2. Choose an output directory for the extracted ZIP file.
+3. Click **Decrypt Files** to extract the hidden ZIP file.
+4. Receive a success or error message upon completion.

+---

+## ⚠️ Notes
+- Concealment works exclusively with PNG images.
+- Concealed files must be ZIP archives for successful decryption.
+- Handle the concealment and decryption process with care to avoid data loss.

+---

+**Crafted by CodeKokeshi – August 15, 2023**

+---